vamsi-aribandi/vamsi-aribandi.github.io/_posts/2019-10-14-Interesting_Papers_I.md

 published: true
 ---

-An overview of the paper “[Learning to Generate Reviews and Discovering Sentiment](https://arxiv.org/abs/1704.01444)”, by researchers at OpenAI. **Since the authors have already written a wonderful [blog post about the paper](https://openai.com/blog/unsupervised-sentiment-neuron/), this post is not a complete overview of their work** (I’ll still provide some background though).
+An overview of the paper “[Learning to Generate Reviews and Discovering Sentiment](https://arxiv.org/abs/1704.01444)”, by researchers at OpenAI. **Since the authors have already written a wonderful [blog post about the paper](https://openai.com/blog/unsupervised-sentiment-neuron/), this post is not a complete overview of their work**.
 Rather, it serves to convey my thoughts and opinions about the paper.

 <!--break-->